Overview and Guidelines

 - Healthy children

 Proposals for funding may include requests to support capital and/or program-related project costs.
-Applicants should demonstrate how the proposal will deepen and broaden current work by facilitating the expansion of an effective program or creating a new program based on the success of earlier work or evidence-based best practices.
+Capital campaign requests must be 75% to goal.
+Applicants should demonstrate how the proposal will deepen and broaden current work, by facilitating the expansion of an effective program, or creating a new program based on the success of earlier work or evidence-based best practices.

 How Do You Qualify?